A list view is used to display multiple records from your database.

 The List Details section determines which fields the list will display for each record.
 This follows the same model as the Details view.

-The Options section provides additional options for formatting your list:
+The Options section provides additional options for formatting your list.
+Options here include:

 The list layout allows you to display your list in 1, 2, or 3 columns.

 Pagination determines how many records will show at one time.
-If the total number of records exceeds the pagination number, then links will be added to the list to navigate all the pages.
-Here's an example of a list displaying pagination links in the top right:
+If the total number of records exceeds the number set here, then links will be added to the list to navigate to additional pages, displaying more records.

 Displaying a keyword search will present a search field above the table for the user to enter keywords to filter which records will display.
 These keywords will search the entire record.